-Discover one of America's most special parks: look down into a half-mile deep geologic amphitheater; wander among timeless bristlecone pines; stand in lush meadows of wildflowers; ponder crystal-clear night skies; and experience the richness of the subalpine forest.
+Discover one of America's most special parks!
+Crowning the grand staircase, Cedar Breaks sits at over 10,000 feet and looks down into a half-mile deep geologic amphitheater.
+Come wander among timeless bristlecone pines, stand in lush meadows of wildflower, ponder crystal-clear night skies and experience the richness of our subalpine forest.

 Geology, Wildflowers and Night Skies at 10,000 Feet

 Visit the Utah Department of Transportation's web-page for up to date road conditions, seasonal road closures and web-cams.

 Get information on the weather, road conditions and what is currently available in the park.

 Download or print most of the publications available at Cedar Breaks.

 Discover this lesser known park and enjoy our sub-alpine environment!
 Lush meadows and colorful hoodoos await your exploration.

 Every Kid in a Park Pass